Why was JDJ Foundation created?

 Unfortunately, some of the mantle radiation that was needed to beat cancer the first time caused two different forms of cancer down the road: non-small cell lung cancer and breast cancer.

 About three months into her new treatment plan, my father, Joe, started complaining about a headache.
-Never having experienced any health issues in his life, it was a complete shock when he was diagnosed with a glioblastoma multiforme; the most aggressive form a brain cancer there is.
+Never having experienced any health issues in his life, it was a complete shock when he was diagnosed with a glioblastoma multiforme; the most aggressive form of brain cancer there is.

 After brave fights, my mother ended up losing her battle in 2015 and my father, one year later.
 In order to honor the passing of my Mom, we invited family and friends to volunteer as a tribute to her at a soup kitchen.
 Similarly, we did the same for my Dad and encouraged our circle to raise money for rare cancer research in which they raised over $90,000.
 It was at this point that we realized my family Foundation could become so much more.